Yusta21/ChatApp/README.md

-Welcome to my Chat app, with some fiebase coding. get and push info to the firebase server!!
+Welcome to my Chat app, with some firebase coding. get and push info to the firebase server!!